zuhlke/engineering-posts/drafts/three-trees-in-flutter.md

 <img src="https://cdn.hashnode.com/res/hashnode/image/upload/v1684687397242/th4DOl27p.png?auto=format" width=70% height=70%>
 </p>

 As the Widget tree is immutalbe it gets rebuild a lot.
-The Element and RenderObject trees are mutable and dont get recreated that frequently.
-The Element tree is responsible for the lifecyle and connects the Widget tree with the RenderObject tree.
+The Element and RenderObject trees are mutable and do not get recreated that frequently.
+The Element tree is responsible for the lifecycle and connects the Widget tree with the RenderObject tree.
 As you can see, every widget generates an Element, but not every Element has a RenderObject.
-Only RenderObjectElement generate RenderObjects, all other elements send their configuration down to the next RenderObjectElement.
+Only RenderObjectElements generate RenderObjects, all other elements send their configuration down to the next RenderObjectElement.
 The following illustration shows the two different Element types.

  <p align="center">
  <img src="https://cdn.hashnode.com/res/hashnode/image/upload/v1684687427351/X78ENpgNl.png?auto=format" width=50% height=50%>
   </p>

 The previous illustration includes another interesting detail.
 The Element implements the BuildContext.
 That means that the BuildContext included in every build method is nothing other than an Element with restricted access.
-That's why the BuildContext has all the knowlege of an Element, like the lifecycle state or their position in the tree.
+That's why the BuildContext has all the knowledge of an Element, like the lifecycle state or their position in the tree.
 As the following code shows, the BuildContext can be casted to a Element.

 ```dart { .customCodeStyle }
 Widget build(BuildContext context) {